niima/gotlet/README.md

 ## Template file

-  > The template file is a file in which you want some fields substituded with variables, in this case, the application works based on the go template engine, which we will have a small series of samples below.
+  > **Note**: The template file is a file in which you want some fields substituded with variables, in this case, the application works based on the go template engine, which we will have a small series of samples below.
 You can find the full go templating engine reference [here]((https://pkg.go.dev/text/template))
   ___
   ### **Template engine reference**